All first-year students who live on campus for the 2019-2020 academic year will be housed in one of our themed residential communities

 - Chance to display work or curate a show in the residence hall gallery space

-The Creative Minds Community (CMC) is committed to supporting the academic, artistic and personal growth of students enrolled in the College for Visual and Performing Arts (CVPA) and others interested in exploring their artistic abilities.
+The Creative Minds Community (CMC) is committed to support the academic, artistic and personal growth of students enrolled in the College for Visual and Performing Arts (CVPA) and others interested in exploring their artistic abilities.
 The community works closely with the college to enhance the classroom experience by connecting with CVPA sponsored programs in the residence halls, skill development exercises and the chance to display work or curate a show in the residence hall gallery space.

 Business Savvy (Business Majors)